ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-05-13 - Episode 10: A day in the life of an API with Todd Whitehead

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/g7kTCEADd04).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/g7kTCEADd04).

 Application Programming Interfaces (APIs) are one of the keys to modern development.
 In this episode Microsoft Cloud Solution Architect [Todd Whitehead](http://twitter.com/todwhitehead) demonstrates how Azure can accelerate the design, development and deployment of public and private APIs.